 Less Than Significant Impact/No Changes or New Information.
 Climate change and GHG emissions are a global issue.
 The discrepancies between the housing unit projections for buildout of the CWP and the 2021-2029 Housing Element would not affect the potential impact of GHG emissions generated in unincorporated San Bernardino County.
 The identified Housing Element opportunities to achieve the RHNA are well within the total housing units analyzed in the CWP.
 The CWP PEIR evaluated environmental impacts associated with an increase of 15,355 residential units and 49,680 people.
-Residential growth associated with the 2021-2029 Housing Element (see Table 10) would generate 5,569 residential units and would not generate GHG emissions greater than those analyzed in the CWP PEIR.
+The 2021-2029 Housing Element identifies a housing capacity that accommodates a total of 9,277 units countywide, including a 445-unit surplus capacity over the 8,832-unit RHNA (see Table 5).
+These residential units would not generate GHG emissions greater than those analyzed in the CWP PEIR.